 Orange Balsamic Vinaigrette

 - 1/4 teaspoon salt

 - 1/4 cup white or red balsamic vinegar

 - 1 tablespoon Dijon mustard

-Peel garlic clove and smash with the side of a chef’s knife.
-Using a fork, mash the garlic with salt in a small bowl to form a coarse paste.
+Peel the garlic clove and smash with the side of a chef’s knife.
+Using a fork, mash the garlic with the salt in a small bowl to form a coarse paste.
 Whisk in oil.
 Add juice, vinegar and mustard; whisk until well blended.

 Cover and refrigerate for up to 5 days.
 The oil will solidify, so bring to room temperature and whisk before using.

 - Cheese is OK for dieters, health watchers – study says (abclocal.go.com)